onyxfish/relay/README.md

 relay
 ========

-Magical SSH tunnels for remote developers behind firewalls.
+Meta-magical SSH tunnels for remote developers behind firewalls.

 Currently allows for sharing SSH connections (for collaborating in tmux+vim) and for sharing local development webservers.